matdlu/sym/README.md

 # sym (symmetric encryption tool)

 ## About
 Really just a very simple, quick and dirty encryption tool to encrypt a bunch of files.
-Do not use it.
+Use it at your own risk.
+However I use it daily without issues.

 ## Building
 To build: (You need to have qbs installed)